Scottish Water takes “exciting step” on road to net zero with solar and storage first

 The renewable energy generated is expected to provide around a quarter of the electricity needed to treat water that has been used by customers all over the city, enabling it to be safely returned to the environment.
 2,520 solar panels will be installed on land adjoining the treatment works, with a combined generating capacity of just over 1 Megawatt (MW).

 It will be the first Scottish Water solar project to include battery storage, in the form of four vanadium flow batteries (VFBs), capable of storing up to 0.8 Megawatt-hours (MWh) of energy.
 The project is being developed and constructed by Scottish renewable energy solutions specialists, Absolute Solar and Wind, with the batteries supplied by manufactured by Invinity Energy Systems.
-It is due to go live next year.

 “Perth’s waste water treatment works at Sleepless Inch is a key site for Scottish Water, serving customers across the city.
 By installing energy storage, we can go even further in our use of self-generated renewable power, while also supporting the operation of the wider electricity system.“